 IS IT WORTH IT?

-Total War: Warhammer II – The Hunter & The Beast
+Total War: Warhammer II – The Hunter and The Beast

 The more you loot and pillage your surroundings though, the stronger the inevitable backlash will be – so you need to keep things in careful balance.
 Neither of the two new Lords follow the main Vortex campaign, instead their stories revolve around the fate of a handful of legendary Hunters that you must find (whichever faction you choose to play as).
 The free content drop that’s releasing with this pack give yet more love to the Empire within the Mortal Empires campaign as well, so overall it’s a good day to be imperialist Humans.